ELadrimonos/ipados_menu_bar/example/multiple_windows_example/README.md

 Demonstrates how to use the `ipados_menu_bar` plugin in an application with multiple windows or screens, showcasing how to display different menu bars for each context.

 > [!IMPORTANT]
-> This example is a work in progress and is only functional on the `multiple_windows_support` branch.
+> This example is a work in progress and is only partially functional on the `multiple_windows_support` branch.

 ## Getting Started